kushelgiriraj/kushelgiriraj/README.md

 - 👋 Hi, I’m @kushelgiriraj
 - 👀 I’'m a Devops Engineer
-- 🌱 I’m currently learning .building REST APIs using Python with Flask
+- 🌱 I’m currently learning building REST APIs using Python with Flask.
+This is a repo for the flask application